Manipal-OSF/Manipal-courseguide/README.md

 https://www.youtube.com/channel/UCp2la-TDdP2WJDm8jgJPFgQ

-do check the links.txt file in general resources.
+do check the Readme.md file in general resources.
 It contains important gdrive links with resources for physics and chemistry cycles.